Rates

 Flow of Funds

 MassHealth pays its Accountable Care Organizations (ACOs) a monthly capitation for each member enrolled.
-A portion of this is allocated to the Primary Care Sub-Capitation Program (this is why it’s called a “sub-capitation” – it’s a capitation that falls within the broader capitation payment to the ACO).
+A portion of this is allocated to the Sub-Cap program (this is why it’s called a “sub-capitation” – it’s a capitation that falls within the broader capitation payment to the ACO).

-MassHealth develops primary care sub-capitation rates at the tax identification number (TIN) level.
-A TIN could correspond to a single practitioner, single practice’s office site, several sites, or in some cases, a large multispecialty group of providers.
-ACOs are contractually obligated to make sub-capitation payments to each participating TIN for all members attributed to that TIN each month (Accountable Care Partnership Plan Contract Section 2.23.A.1.h, Primary Care Accountable Care Organization Contract Section 2.14.A.1.h).
+MassHealth develops Sub-Cap program rates at the TIN level.
+ACOs are required to make sub-capitation payments to each participating TIN for all members attributed to that TIN each month (Accountable Care Partnership Plan Contract Section 2.23.A.1.h, Primary Care Accountable Care Organization Contract Section 2.14.A.1.h).
+However, ACOs must adjust payments to accurately reflect changes to the practice’s patient panel.
 If there are multiple unique practices that share one TIN, the ACO or TIN may determine how the base rate is allocated to each practice, as long as each practice’s clinical tier is reflected in their payment.
-TINs will receive the PMPM payment each month; however, ACOs must adjust payments regularly to accurately reflect changes to MassHealth enrollment or to the practice’s patient panel.
 MassHealth monitors and enforces payment requirements on a regular basis.